m-tassano/m-tassano.github.io/_pages/02_contact.md

 title: Contact
 permalink: /contact/
 ---
-You can write me to _tasso dot matias at gmail dot com_.
+You can find me at _tasso dot matias at gmail dot com_.